sahaj-b/scrntime/README.md

             resume 'scrntime -a $(( $(date +%s) - $(cat /tmp/idle) ))'
     ```
     - Add this command to your sway config for autostart

+## Note:
+This only shows the uptime of the system subtracted by the idle/afk time(which may not be fully accurate), and it doesn't have the capability to track the time spent on a particular application/window.

+For that purpose, you can use tools like [ActivityWatch](https://activitywatch.net/) (with [aw-watcher-window-wayland](https://github.com/ActivityWatch/aw-watcher-window-wayland) if on wayland), but I couldn't find a good cli for displaying the data on the terminal, guis are available though.